Forests & Fire

 Visit American Forests’ Action Center to send pre-written letters to Congress and other representatives to support sound wildfire policy.
 Letters available now include:

 - Asking Congress to support the Collaborative Forest Landscape Restoration program, which restores forests and reduces fire risk in U.S. communities.

 Forest Fire News from our Loose Leaf blog

-More than 6.3 million acres across the U.S. have burned in wildland fires this year so far — and dozens of fires are actively burning.
+By Michelle Werts More than 6.3 million acres across the U.S. have burned in wildland fires this year so far — and dozens of fires are actively burning.
 Often, when we talk about wildfires, we focus on forest land-management practices, which then devolves into debates questions about fire suppression, prescribed burns and thinning and more.
 This can lead to policy questions and funding debates that happen far away from the burning fires.
-However, there are t...
+H...
 (Read More)

-Today, one of the most famous bears in the country celebrates his 68th birthday.
+By Michelle Werts Today, one of the most famous bears in the country celebrates his 68th birthday.
 The U.S. Forest Service and Ad Council’s famous Smokey Bear made his first appearance back in 1944 with the tagline “Smokey Says – Care Will Prevent 9 out of 10 Forest Fires.”
-And while Smokey’s visage has undergone many changes over the years, his basic message has always stayed the same: When in nature, we must be sure to leave it the way we found it.
-Her...
+And while Smokey’s visage has undergone many changes over the years, his basic message has always stayed the same: When in nature, we must be sure to leave it the...
 (Read More)